- Total newbie, wanting to "make the switch to raw."

 Want fast food?
 Try an orange.
 It even comes in its own wrapper.

 4. Ingest nutrient-dense, whole foods – organic, local and seasonal when possible.
-Assimilation of these vital nutrients is determined by its form.
+Assimilation of vital nutrients is determined by its form.
 Freshly extracted juices and smoothies will be more easily assimilated by your body than eating solid foods.
 Plant-based foods will be more easily assimilated than meat-based foods.

 5. Initially – particularly if you are transitioning from a meat-based, highly-processed diet as I was – you will consume a lot of food.
 A lot.
 I may have been morbidly obese, but I was also terribly malnourished.
 It's very likely that your body is starving for nutrients too.